 Personal bank account

 E-Residency does not grant any rights to open a personal bank account in Estonia.
 Banks, in general, wish to see a strong connection to Estonia and are reluctant to open an account for non-residents.
 You will need to demonstrate your connection to Estonia.
-As e-Residency programme is focused on enabling business banking opportunities, we do advise contacting the bank directly before making any travel plans to Estonia.
+As the e-Residency programme is focused on enabling business banking opportunities, we do advise contacting the bank directly before making any travel plans to Estonia.